AntoniosBarotsis/coronaBot/README.md

     - combined\
         Plots a line chart with recovered, deaths and active cases.
 If you include `` c``, confirmed cases are included in the graph as well.
+    - active\
+        Plots a line chart with the active cases over time

 You can always use ``.help`` and ``.help [command]`` for a list of commands + usage.